 In Script, enter your script.

 In Execution Target, specify where you want to execute the script.

 You can select Specify on Target Host or On Delegate.

-For more information, see Using Shell Scripts in CD Stages.
+For more information, go to Using shell scripts in CD stages.

-- Click Save.
-Your Step Template is saved to the repo branch.
+Your step template is saved to the repo branch.